This page, celery cures gout ? what's the evidence, was last reviewed or updated on 29 May 2011.

 Both groups reported lower pain levels and even complete relief from pain.
 Those receiving the higher dosage (the 2nd study) fared better.
 Unwanted side effects were not found.

 Why should 3nB work, at least for some?
 As with the flavonoid anthocyanidins in cherries, 3nB may inhibit xanthine oxidase an enzyme involved in the production of uric acid in the liver.
 Celery also contains the flavonoids luteolin and apigenin.
 At least two studies have found that luteolin has anti-inflammatory properties.
-Apigenin may also have anti-pain and anti-inflammatory properties.
+Apigenin may also have anti-pain, anti-inflammatory and anti uric acid properties.
+Apigenin has inhibited xanthine oxidase in test tube studies - this is the enzyme needed to produce uric acid.

 Furthermore, celery’s 3nB may aid in relaxing arteries, which together with its diuretic function, means it may reduce blood pressure.
 This is usually important for gout sufferers.